Bellshill: Population increase

 The rise in the migrant population (though severely lessened by the political changes following the First World War and subsequent Russian Revolution, which adversely affected the status of Lithuanians both in their homeland and in Britain) resulted in their opening The Scottish Lithuanian Recreation and Social Club on Calder Road in the Mossend area.
 Gradually Lithuanian culture has faded over the decades, as families have assimilated into Scottish life.
 Younger generations sometimes are unaware of their family's history, also because of intermarriage, name changes and anglicisation of distinctive surnames (either voluntarily or by obligation).

 Among the most famous of the descendants of this community was footballer Billy McNeill of Celtic and Scotland.
 Other mid-20th century players of Lithuanian heritage included Andy Swallow, Alex Millar, Matt Balunas, and John Jack.

 Iron and steel production were also central to the development of the town through the 19th century.
 J. B. Neilson, developer of the revolutionary 'hot blast' process, opened the first iron works in the area (Mossend Iron Works) in 1839.

 During the industrial boom there were a number of railway stations, including Mossend, Fallside and Bell Cross.
 The settlement is now served solely by Bellshill railway station.

-Maternity services were provided at Bellshill Maternity Hospital until the hospital was closed in 2001.